Strong (Anette Olzon album)

 According to Olzon, the album takes a heavier approach than her 2014 debut Shine, inspired by bands such as Dimmu Borgir and In Flames.
 Also, encouraged by her husband Johan Husgafvel (who plays bass and sings growls on the album), she wrote lyrics expressing her views on issues such as wicked leaders and abusive bosses, which differed from the more introspective Shine.

 The first single of the album, "Parasite", was released on 21 June 2021, together with the album's announcement.
 The second single, "Sick of You", came in 19 July.
 The title track was streamed on the day of the album's release.

-No tours are planned for the album due to the COVID-19 restrictions and scheduling conflicts with the musicians involved, but Olzon says she would like to begin creating her next album as soon as possible.
+No tours were planned for the album due to the COVID-19 pandemic and scheduling conflicts with the musicians involved, but Olzon stated that she would like to begin creating her next album as soon as possible.

 Background, composition and concept

 The album was suggested by Olzon's label Frontiers Music, around the same time that she herself was considering a second solo album.

 The album was written by Olzon and Magnus Karlsson.
 At first, Frontiers had selected another musician to write the album, but Olzon did not adapt to his material so she demanded the label to assign her countryman Karlsson for the role.
 They both had worked together before on Worlds Apart, a duet album that she released with Russell Allen in 2020.

 "Bye Bye Bye" was written as a final farewell to her former band Nightwish, which she fronted from 2007 to 2012.
 "Sick of You" is about abusive relationships and "I Need to Stay" is about parents who had troubled relationships with their children and wish they could make amends as they see death coming.
 "Sad Lullaby" was written as a tribute to her father, who died of COVID-19 complications in April 2020.
 "Fantastic Fanatic" criticizes digital influencers who advocate for environmental-friendly initiatives while making use of polluting services such as flights.
 "Catcher of My Dreams" discusses Olzon's experiences with night terrors.